 Historic parks and gardens

 We have recommenced consultation with owners and occupiers about the extent of registered historic parks and gardens in preparation for the introduction of a statutory register.

-We are able to receive and process applications for scheduled monument consent within the limitations imposed on us.
-Please complete the form on our website and submit to email@example.com.
+We are able to receive and process applications for scheduled monument consent including undertaking site visits where required.
+Please complete the form on our website and submit it to email@example.com.
 Upon receipt of your application, we will contact you to discuss the details and arrangements for processing and decision.

-Planning services across Wales have been significantly disrupted and the Welsh Government’s guidance to local planning authorities of 29 April 2020 can be accessed here.
-We can confirm that the advice about site visits, site notices and publicity also applies to applications for listed building and conservation area consent.
+The Welsh Government’s guidance to local planning authorities can be accessed at https://gov.wales/building-planning-coronavirus The advice about site visits, site notices and publicity at https://gov.wales/sites/default/files/publications/2020-04/coronavirus-covid-19-updated-guidance-to-planning-authorities.pdf also applies to applications for listed building and conservation area consent.

 We would emphasise, however, that a proper understanding of the building based on a site visit is particularly important when assessing the impact of proposals on the special architectural or historic interest of a listed building.
 Where site visits still cannot be made, we recommend that local authorities and applicants collaborate to agree extended time frames until normal planning services can be resumed.